MosheOz/moveis-project/README.md

   <br />
   9.a ==> Docker for BE - run the following commands:
   <br />
-  1. make sure your're inside the server directory
+  1. make sure you're inside the server directory
   <br />
   2. run docker build . -t moshe/node-web-app
   <br />